-The School for Children is seeking applicants for a Head Teacher in Grade 4.
+The School for Children is seeking applicants for a Head Teacher in Kindergarten.
 Bank Street teachers are responsible for curriculum development, instruction, assessment, parent engagement and communication, professional collaboration, and promoting a positive school culture.
 We are looking for candidates who will participate in advancing our School for Children strategic plan.

 Work with Children.
 The classroom teacher is responsible for teaching children in all subject areas, planning to meet the needs of the entire group as well as individual children.
-Enabling the social/emotional, physical and intellectual development of each child is his/her primary responsibility.
+Enabling the social/emotional, physical and intellectual development of each child is the teacher’s primary responsibility.

 Work with Environment and Materials.
-The teacher is responsible for designing, organizing and maintaining a materials-based classroom that reflects the curriculum and current work of the children.
+The teacher is responsible for designing, organizing, and maintaining a materials-based classroom that reflects the curriculum and current work of the children.
 In doing so, the teacher creates and prepares materials that serve the curriculum.
 The teacher should be able to use various forms of technology to enhance student learning.

-Curriculum Development.
+Work with Curriculum.
 The teacher is responsible for designing and implementing curriculum that includes both emergent strands and set strands.
-The curriculum spans all developmental and subject areas and is based on children's developmental capacities and needs and current understanding of literacy learning, mathematics and interdisciplinary curriculum development in social studies, science and the arts.
-A cultural competency must be reflected in the curriculum developed for children.
+The curriculum spans all developmental and subject areas and is based on children's developmental capacities and needs as well as current understanding of literacy learning, mathematical learning, and interdisciplinary curriculum development in social studies, science, and the arts.
+A cultural competency must be reflected in the curriculum that children experience.
 Special emphasis is placed on social studies as the core of classroom life and learning.

 Work with Adults

-Associate Teachers and Student Teachers: As cooperating practitioners for graduate students who are placed in their classrooms, teachers plan cooperatively with students and hold weekly supervisory meetings.
-Teachers meet with the student and the advisor from Graduate Programs 3 times per semester.
+Associate Teachers and Student Teachers: As cooperating practitioners for graduate students who are placed in their classrooms, teachers plan cooperatively with associate and student teachers and hold weekly supervisory meetings.
+Teachers meet with the grad student and the advisor from Graduate Programs 3 times per semester.

-Staff: An interest in his/her/their own professional growth is expected.
-Each teacher meets often with their curriculum coordinator and participates in weekly age-group meetings and weekly staff meetings after school.
-Teachers also collaborate with subject area specialists (art, music, library, shop, P.E./movement, Spanish) to design and implement curriculum.
-As part of a diagnostic team, teachers work with learning specialists, a school psychologist, and meet with parents, tutors and therapists.
+Staff: An interest in one’s own professional growth is expected.
+Each teacher meets with their division head and participates in weekly age-group meetings and weekly staff meetings after school.
+Teachers also collaborate with subject area specialists (art, music, library, P.E./movement, Spanish) to design and implement curriculum.
+As part of a diagnostic team, teachers work with learning specialists, a school psychologist, and meet with parents, and related service providers.

 Parents: Teachers and parents work together to increase each other's knowledge of the children.
 Teachers are required to meet with parents twice yearly for individual conferences and to be available for additional conferences as needed.
 Teachers write an end-of-the-year comprehensive report about each child.

 College: Many teachers take responsibility for College-wide committee work and divisional and institutional Program development and evaluation.